top of page

 My last morning in Kuala Lumpur begins at 5:00 am.
 I haven’t had to set my alarm in Malaysia to get up due to the first daily prayer played on the outdoor neighborhood intercoms.
 I’m trying to wrap my head around why I feel at peace whenever I hear the man singing holy passages from the Koran.
 The vibrational frequency at 5:00 am gives me hope for the future, despite the bad things that happen worldwide and life’s adversities.

-Traveling to another country
+Traveling to another country - Malaysia

 More Countries